SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Consuming_NuGet.md

 - Communication will be hidden from the Stream Viewer.
 - Unless this is taken into account during development, there will be no element timeouts when communication is lost.

 We try to solve some of these limitations by writing middleware packages that bridge the QAction with the external communication package or technology.
-For more information, go to [Communication middleware](xref:Nuget_Communication_Middleware).
+For more information, see [Communication middleware](xref:Nuget_Communication_Middleware).

 ## Accessing GitHub NuGet registry in Visual Studio